neilscudder/control-golang/README.md

 Fast sharing and re-generating of password-less controls over music in a lightweight, highly compatible mobile web interface is intended for use by staff controlling music at the local branch of a chain of restaurants.

 ## Usage:
-Navigate to http://localhost:8080/authority to configure an instance of mpd.
-Two links will be generated, one to the control interface, and another to re-generate both URLs with new codes, (re-generator not yet implemented).
-Control may be installed on the same host as mpd, on the same network, or on a remote web server for network-independant control.
+Navigate to http://localhost:8080/authority to configure a control for an existing instance of mpd.
+Two links will be generated, one to the control interface, and another to re-generate both URLs with new codes.